ryanramsdell27/ryanramsdell27.github.io/src/pages/furniture/coffee-table/coffeTable.md

 The final iteration was a nice (re: expensive) oak board that had a strong grain pattern.

 # Finishing touches
 The whole table was then finished in natural Danish Oil.
-My apartment smelt strongly of off-gasses for a couple days (definitely will be asking a friend to use their yard next time I stain/finish stuff).
+My apartment smelt strongly of off-gasses for a couple of days (definitely will be asking a friend to use their yard next time I stain/finish stuff).

 ![Table pic](finished1.jpeg)
 ![Table pic](finished3.jpeg)
 ![Table pic](finished2.jpeg)

 # Final thoughts
-I'm very happy with the current state of the coffe table.
+I'm very happy with the current state of the coffee table.
 It looks great and is incredibly sturdy; I have no fears standing on it!
 If I were to do it again, I think for the cross supports between the legs I would have used through tenons instead of pegs.
 While the pegs certainly are strong enough, the look of the through tenons would really add to the overall hand-build quality I was going for.
 I still might get a piece of stone cut to size as well if I ever find a slab I like.